 If your real estate agent in Riverside asks you what you think your home is worth and then turns right around and lists it for that exact price, ask them why they believe your home should be listed at that price.
 They should be able to produce some sort of research, including looking at similar homes in your area that have sold for the same price, to back up their decision.

 When they can’t produce any reason other than, “This is what you asked me to do,” it’s time to find a new agent.

 Your real estate agent in Riverside should be pulling out all the stops to help you find a home to buy or to help you sell your home for the best price.

 If your agent isn’t marketing your home in every available resource or isn’t checking all places where homes you may want to buy could be listed – without a valid reason to avoid them – then they aren’t doing their job to its fullest.

 It’s your real estate agent’s job to pull out all the stops to help you reach your goals as quickly as possible and for the best price, so they should be doing everything they can to help you buy or sell a home.

 Yes, there is an element of haste when it comes to buying and selling a home.
 The faster you’re able to act on an offer or to make an offer, the better off you usually fare.

 However, if you feel that your real estate agent in Riverside is putting too much pressure on you to make a decision before you feel ready, that’s a bad sign.
 This means they’re more concerned about making their commission and moving on and less concerned with truly helping you buy or sell a home.

 Technically, your real estate agent’s job ends the day you sign the papers.

-But a great real estate agent in Los Angeles will contact you after that date to see if you have any follow-up questions or concerns.
+But a great real estate agent in Riverside will contact you after that date to see if you have any follow-up questions or concerns.
 This shows the person truly cares about you and your happiness, and you’re not just another paycheck.